 Honey Bee Rescue Houston (Best Live Bee Removal Service in Houston)

 From the smallest bee hives to the infamous Africanized bee we are prepared to do the work for you.
-Choose a live bee removal company over pest control companies that exterminate honey bees that often charges less than what other beekeepers charge.
+Choose a live bee control service in Houston over pest control companies that exterminate honeybees to save money.
 We remove honey bee colonies from rooflines up to 40 feet and work with all materials to repair the structure to our customers' expectations.
 We offer lifetime warranty on all work for our bee removal service and the wild bees do not return.
 Our live bee removal by beekeepers works on all types and races of bees from killer bees, to local honey bees that escaped an urban beekeeper.
 Please help us save the bees using live bee removal and professional pest control beekeeper.